 - 31. Members consider matters such as whether: - the member has a personal relationship with a party, its related entity or directors; - the member has a personal relationship with a firm, or particular persons in a firm, that is advising a party; and - the member, or members of their immediate family, holds shares in a party or their related entity. - 32.
 In most situations, a member's personal relationships with individuals associated in some way with a party or their adviser are unlikely to be sufficiently material to give rise to a conflict of interest.
 In some cases, however, the nature of that relationship may be such that there may be a reasonable apprehension of bias on the part of the member.
 This depends on the circumstances of the relationship.
-Whenever the President thinks a relationship is potentially relevant, it is disclosed to parties in the declaration of interests.

-33. If a Panel member holds shares in a party or their related entity which the President considers should be disclosed (but which is not sufficient to prevent their appointment to a sitting Panel), the disclosure with respect to the size of the holding will normally be either in absolute terms or as a percentage of the Panel member's investment portfolio.
+Whenever a member discloses to the President a personal relationship which they consider to be potentially relevant, that relationship will be disclosed to parties in the declaration of interests. - 33.
+If a Panel member discloses to the President a shareholding in a party or their related entity which the President considers is not sufficient to prevent their appointment to a sitting Panel, the disclosure to the parties with respect to the size of the member's holding will normally be either in absolute terms or as a percentage of the member's investment portfolio.